microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaPasswordSingleSignOnCredential.md

 # Set-EntraBetaPasswordSingleSignOnCredential

-## SYNOPSIS
+## Synopsis
-Sets the password SSO credentials
+sets the password SSO credentials

-## SYNTAX
+## Syntax

 ```
 Set-EntraBetaPasswordSingleSignOnCredential -ObjectId <String>
  -PasswordSSOCredential <PasswordSSOCredentials> [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description
-This cmdlet enables users to set their Password Single-sign-on credentials for an application which they are part of.
+this cmdlet enables users to set their Password Single-sign-on credentials for an application which they are part of.
 Admin could set the group credentials as well.

-## EXAMPLES
+## Examples

 ### Set password single-sign-on credentials
 ```